 From the northern area of Island Park, where Henry’s Lake awaits the trophy trout angler, to the southern area, where there’s Blue Ribbon fly fishing on the world renowned Henry’s Fork, Island Park is a summer recreation paradise.
-The area sports two Idaho state parks — Henry’s Lake and Harriman, and is surrounded by he Caribou-Targhee National Forest, where you can hike, mountain bike, ride ATV’s, fish, boat, birdwatch, do nature photography, and much more.
-Lodges and vacation cabins are in every area of this 35-mile long, 30-mile wide recreation area, offering luxury and modest accommodations and great food and entertainment.
-Island Park is a summer vacation headquarters for people who love mountain scenery, serenity, and adventure.
-The average elevation is 6,700 ft., making the air fresh and sunsets over the mountains spectacular.
+The area sports two Idaho state parks—Henry’s Lake and Harriman— both surrounded by the Caribou-Targhee National Forest, where you can hike, mountain bike, ride ATV’s, fish, boat, birdwatch, do nature photography, and much more.
+Lodges and cabins dot every corner of this 35 by 30 mile vacation destination, offering luxury accommodations, great food and high quality entertainment.
+Island Park offers near endless mountain scenery, serenity, and adventure.

 Henry's Lake - Distance: 1 3/4 hrs.

 Located just 15 miles west of Yellowstone National Park, this high mountain lake is the kind of place fishermen dream about.
 The state park, named after explorer Major Andrew Henry, opens the Thursday before Memorial Day and closes October 31st, weather permitting.
 The park offers campfire programs and a Junior Ranger program.
-Anglers fish for cutthroat, brook and rainbow-cutthroat hybrid trout.
-The park has a modern fish cleaning station near the boat ramp.
+Anglers fish for cutthroat, brook and rainbow-cutthroat hybrids.
+The park has a modern fish cleaning station near the boat ramp as well.

 Jackson Hole, Wyoming - Distance: 1 1/2 hrs.